circe/circe/docs/src/main/tut/quickstart.md

 ```
 {% endscalafiddle %}

-Alternatively you can experiment with Circe directly in your browser by clicking the `Run` button in the code block and
+Alternatively you can experiment with circe directly in your browser by clicking the `Run` button in the code block and
 making modifications in the code.

 No boilerplate, no runtime reflection.